2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/app.md

 # Data Source: App

 ## Purpose / Description
-The **App** [DataSource][ds] is part of the [Standard EAV Data Sources][eavds].
+The **App** [DataSource](xref:Specs.DataSources.DataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It provides all items of the current App or of another App if needed.

 ## How to use with the Visual Query
-When using the [Visual Query][vqd] you can just drag it into your query.
+When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
 Now you can create out-connections with the names of the types you need - which looks like this:

 <img src="/assets/data-sources/app-out-2-in-0.png" width="100%">